-Personalisator is also responsible to send these personalised cards in a secure way to the Card Initialisator.
+The Card Personalisator customises non-personalised smart cards to personalised Electronic Identity Cards by printing the citizen identity data and photograph on the card.
+The Card Personalisator is also responsible to send these personalised cards in a secure way to the Card Initialisator.
 The role of Card Personalisator is currently accomplished by the S.A.
-ZETES in execution of a Framework Agreement with the Belgian State.
+ZETES8 in execution of a Framework Agreement with the Belgian State.